Vocabulary Dropout for Curriculum Diversity in LLM Co-Evolution: Conclusion

 \section{Conclusion}

-We showed that a simple, non-stationary constraint on the proposer's output vocabulary is sufficient to sustain curriculum diversity and improve solver performance in co-evolutionary self-play.
-Just as dropout on hidden units prevents co-adaptation of neurons, vocabulary dropout softens co-adaptation of token sequences, requiring no auxiliary models, or reward modifications.
-The random mask forces the proposer to maintain a diverse, informative curriculum rather than collapsing to trivially easy problems that stop driving solver improvement.
-Our results suggest that action-space structure, rather than reward design alone, is a productive lever for controlling co-evolutionary dynamics in language.
-Vocabulary dropout is one instantiation of this idea.
-Combining it with stronger verification and extending it to non-mathematical domains are the most immediate extensions toward LLM self-play systems that sustain diverse, informative curricula as both models improve.
+We showed that a simple, non-stationary constraint on the proposer's output vocabulary sustains curriculum diversity and improves solver performance in co-evolutionary self-play.
+Like dropout on hidden units, which prevents co-adaptation of neurons, it softens co-adaptation of token sequences.
+The method needs no auxiliary models or reward modifications, keeps the curriculum from collapsing onto trivially easy problems, and its gains carry beyond math at 8B (\S\ref{sec:generality}).
+Our results suggest that action-space structure, rather than reward design alone, is a productive lever for co-evolutionary dynamics in language, and composing the mask with stronger verification is a natural route to self-play curricula that stay both varied and reliable.